alephium/www/src/content/news/builders-uncut-alephium-battle-3e0abd63f48d/index.md

 _This interview was conducted around the Athens Builders Meetup, which took place at the end of June 2024.
 If you’re just discovering Alephium’s ecosystem, it’s a great way to learn about all the main projects!_

-Here, development team members Lorenzo and Eduardo discuss their backgrounds in tech and crypto, their passion for gaming, and the inspiration behind their project, <a href="https://alephium-battle.vercel.app/" >Alephium Battle</a>.
+Here, development team members Lorenzo and Eduardo discuss their backgrounds in tech and crypto, their passion for gaming, and the inspiration behind their project, [Alephium Battle](https://alephium-battle.vercel.app/).
 They share insights on the game’s development, the success of their first tournament, and their plans for future updates.

 If you prefer reading, find the full (slightly edited) transcript below.